 Having a charge point at home is generally essential for EV owners.
-The Zap-Map guide provides info on suppliers and government grants as well as an overview of the latest offers and prices.
+Zap-Map’s Charging at Home guide provides information on government grants on offer, as well as suppliers and units available.

 EV Charging at Work

-Whether you are an EV fleet owner or an employee charging at work has many benefits.
-The Zap-Map guide provides businesses and employees details on the key suppliers, grants and offers available.
+Whether you are an EV fleet owner or an employee, charging at work has many benefits.
+Zap-Map’s Charging at Work guide provides businesses and employees details on the key suppliers and grants available.